Robert Schumann: Legacy

 Schumann had considerable influence in the nineteenth century and beyond.
 Those he influenced included French composers such as Fauré and Messager, who made a joint pilgrimage to his tomb at Bonn in 1879, Bizet, Widor, Debussy and Ravel, along with the developers of symbolism.
 Cortot maintained that Schumann's Kinderscenen inspired Bizet's Jeux d'enfants (Children's Games, 1871), Chabrier's Pièces pittoresques (1881), Debussy's Children's Corner (1908) and Ravel's Ma mère l'Oye (Mother Goose, 1908).

 Elsewhere in Europe, Elgar called Schumann "my ideal", and Grieg's Piano Concerto is heavily influenced by Schumann's.
 Grieg wrote that Schumann's songs deserved to be recognised as "major contributions to world literature", and Schumann was a major influence on the Russian school of composers, including Anton Rubinstein and Tchaikovsky.
 Tchaikovsky, though critical of Schumann's orchestration, described him as a "composer of genius" and "the most striking exponent of the music of our time."

 Although Brahms said that all he had learned from Schumann was how to play chess, (Note: Dahlhaus regards Brahms's symphonies as in direct descent from Beethoven's, rather than drawing on Schumann.) the development of his writing was influenced by Schumann.
 Other composers in German-speaking countries whose music shows Schumann's influence include Mahler, Richard Strauss and Schoenberg.
 More recently, Schumann has been an important influence on the music of Wolfgang Rihm, who has incorporated elements of Schumann's music into chamber works (Fremde Szenen I–III, (Foreign Scenes, 1982–1984)) and his opera Jakob Lenz (1977–1978).
-Other twentieth and twenty-first century composers drawing on Schumann have included Mauricio Kagel, Wilhelm Killmayer, Henri Pousseur and Robin Holloway.
+Other twentieth and twenty-first century composers drawing on Schumann have included Mauricio Kagel, Wilhelm Killmayer, Henri Pousseur, Robin Holloway, and György Ligeti.